173TECH/sayn/docs/project_examples/simple_etl.md

 #### Running The Project

-* clone the repository with the command `git clone https://github.com/173TECH/sayn_project_example_simple_etl.git`.
+* Clone the repository with the command `git clone https://github.com/173TECH/sayn_project_example_simple_etl.git`.
-* rename the `settings_sample.yaml` file to `settings.yaml`.
+* Rename the `settings_sample.yaml` file to `settings.yaml`.
-* install the project dependencies by running the `pip install -r requirements.txt` command from the root of the project folder.
+* Install the project dependencies by running the `pip install -r requirements.txt` command from the root of the project folder.
-* run all SAYN commands from the root of the project folder.
+* Run all SAYN commands from the root of the project folder.

 #### Running The Project With PostgreSQL

 If desired, you can also run the project using a PostgreSQL database.
 For this, you simply need to:

-* change the `warehouse` credential to use a PostgreSQL database connection.
+* Change the `warehouse` credential to use a PostgreSQL database connection.
-* install `psycopg2` as a package.
+* Install `psycopg2` as a package.